 Phosphogypsum is an industrial solid waste produced in the production of wet-process phosphoric acid.
 For every 1 ton of phosphoric acid produced, about 4 ~ 5 tons of phosphogypsum will be produced as a by-product.
 As the largest producer of phosphate fertilizer in the world, China has accumulated more than 800 million tons of phosphogypsum in history, with a comprehensive utilization rate of only about 50%, and the Yangtze River Economic Belt bears 82.6% of the national storage pressure.
 Soluble phosphorus, fluorine and heavy metals contained in phosphogypsum not only lead to strength defects and setting delay in the application of traditional building materials, but also easily lead to environmental risks such as groundwater pollution.
 Therefore, the harmless treatment and comprehensive utilization of phosphogypsum has become a bottleneck restricting the development of phosphorus chemical industry.
 The process of

-"phosphogypsum to sulfuric acid and cement" breaks through this blockage at one stroke: after the calcium sulfate in phosphogypsum is decomposed at high temperature, one end produces industrial sulfuric acid to feed back chemical production and offset the cost of sulfur price increase; the other end produces cement clinker, which is sold as a by-product to generate income.
+"phosphogypsum to sulfuric acid and co-production of cement" breaks through this blockage at one stroke: after the calcium sulfate in phosphogypsum is decomposed at high temperature, one end produces industrial sulfuric acid to feed back the chemical production and offset the cost of sulfur price increase; the other end produces cement clinker, which is sold as a by-product to generate income.
 A project, waste elimination, acid production, cement production, killing three birds with one stone, the economic account is quite beautiful.
 The

 policy side has also given full confidence.
 The Action Plan for Comprehensive Utilization of Phosphogypsum explicitly encourages the resource utilization of phosphogypsum from the source, and some local governments provide policy support for such projects, such as environmental assessment green channel and land priority guarantee, which further reduces the threshold for phosphorus chemical enterprises to start.
 For this reason, this upsurge will not stop at the above cases, and the probability of subsequent projects queuing for publicity will be more.